5a1r0x/IPSherlock/README.md

 ip address investigation and whois intelligence

 options:
-  -h, --help            show this message
-  -ip, --ipaddress IPADDRESS
+  -h, --help            show this message and exit -ip, --ipaddress IPADDRESS
                         get information from an ip address -n, --network         get network information from an ip address